splunk/splunk-connect-for-snmp/docs/configuration/mongo-configuration.md

 #Mongo DB Configuration
-Mongo DB is used as database for keeping schedules.
+Mongo DB is used as the database for keeping schedules.

 ### Mongo DB configuration file